Analyzing Future Direction of Beyond Meat, Inc. (BYND): Next Earning Report on 11/02/2020

 Barclays gave “ Underweight” rating to BYND stocks, setting the target price at $123 in the report published on June 29, 2020.

-The stock volatility was left at 4.14%, however, within the period of a single month, the volatility rate increased by 3.45%, while the shares surge at the distance of +0.61% for the moving average in the last 20 days.
-In oppose to the moving average for the last 50 days, trading by -18.08% lower at the present time.
+The stock volatility was left at 3.79%, however, within the period of a single month, the volatility rate increased by 3.51%, while the shares sank at the distance of -0.73% for the moving average in the last 20 days.
+In oppose to the moving average for the last 50 days, trading by -19.15% lower at the present time.

 BYND Stock Insider Trading

-Reports are indicating that there were more than several insider trading activities at Beyond Meat, Inc. (BYND), starting from Nelson Mark Joseph, who sold 96,421 shares at the price of $133.07 back on Aug 07.
-After this action, Rushing now owns 95,222 shares of Beyond Meat, Inc., valued at $12,830,767 with the latest closing price.
+Reports are indicating that there were more than several insider trading activities at Beyond Meat, Inc. (BYND), starting from WITTEMAN TERI L, who sold 1,969 shares at the price of $126.24 back on Aug 24.
+After this action, Rushing now owns 49,581 shares of Beyond Meat, Inc., valued at $248,567 with the latest closing price.

 BYND Stock Fundamentals